olucurious/Awesome-ARKit/README.md

 * [iOS ARKit Tutorial: Drawing in the Air with Bare Fingers](https://www.toptal.com/swift/ios-arkit-tutorial-drawing-in-air-with-fingers)
 * [ARKit and CoreLocation: Part One -
 Navigation With Linear Algebra and Trig](https://medium.com/journey-of-one-thousand-apps/arkit-and-corelocation-part-one-fc7cb2fa0150)
+* [ARKit and CoreLocation: Part Two -
+Navigation With Linear Algebra and Trig](https://medium.com/journey-of-one-thousand-apps/arkit-and-corelocation-part-two-7b045fb1d7a1)

 # Resources